asyncapi/generator/README.md

 ## Hooks

-`apps/hooks` library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
-[Hooks](https://www.asyncapi.com/docs/tools/generator/hooks) are functions called by the generator on a specific moment in the generation process.
-Hooks can be anonymous functions but you can also add function names.
-These hooks can have arguments provided to them or being expected to return a value.
+The `apps/hooks` library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
+[Hooks](https://www.asyncapi.com/docs/tools/generator/hooks) are functions called by the generator at specific moments in the generation process.
+Hooks can be anonymous functions, but you can also assign them function names.
+These hooks can have arguments provided to them, or they may be expected to return a value.

-These hooks are included in generator without adding any specific dependency to the library.
-You still have to enable given hook in the configuration explicitly because some hooks can execute automatically without passing a specific parameter.
+These hooks are included in the generator without adding any specific dependency to the library.
+You still have to enable the given hook in the configuration explicitly because some hooks can execute automatically without passing a specific parameter.
 [Learn more about configuration and what hooks are available out of the box](https://www.asyncapi.com/docs/tools/generator/hooks#official-library).

 ## Contributing

-For developement setup you can follow the detailed guide in [Developement guide](Development.md)
+For the development setup, you can follow the detailed guide in [Developement guide](Development.md)

 Read [CONTRIBUTING](CONTRIBUTING.md) guide.